adoptium/aqa-test-tools/TestResultSummaryService/README.md

 -   step 3: run command `sudo chmod u+x exportMongo.sh` to grant cron access to shell scipt

-## Docker
+## Docker Compose

-Go to top directory, run command `docker-compose --env-file .docker.env up --build`, TRSS will be up at http://localhost:3000
+Go to top directory, run command `npm run docker` or run with the sample data `npm run docker-data`, TRSS will be up at http://localhost:4000

+To shut it down, run command `npm run docker-down`.

 Using Docker is a good way to test and development locally.
 For more details, please see a [recorded demonstration](https://youtu.be/9Adwk2qkL1A) of running TRSS locally in Docker.